-The information regarding to Exploration Activities in this report that relates to the Stanley's Hope prospect (ML1631), the Elaine prospect (EPM 14022) and to the Elaine Inferred Resource (EPM 14022) is based on information compiled by Mr Jason Beckton, who is a Member of the Australian Institute of Geologists and is Managing Director of Chinalco Yunnan Copper Australia Ltd. Mr Beckton has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity he is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the "Australasian Code for Reporting of Exploration Results and Mineral Resources".
+The information regarding to Exploration Activities in this report that relates to all prospects and to the Elaine Inferred Resource (EPM 14022) is based on information compiled by Mr Jason Beckton, who is a Member of the Australian Institute of Geologists and is Managing Director of Chinalco Yunnan Copper Australia Ltd. Mr Beckton has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity he is undertaking to qualify as a Competent Person as defined in the 2004 Edition of the "Australasian Code for Reporting of Exploration Results and Mineral Resources".
 Mr Beckton consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.